DoSomething/contentful-prototype/docs/development/features/progress-bar.md

 ### Progress Bar

-The `ProgressBar` component is a **base** component for any use case and if used on it's own it will output a basic progress bar.
+The `ProgressBar` component is a **base** component for any use case and if used on its own it will output a basic progress bar.

 It will have set styling with _tailwind yellow_ as the bar color.

 This component has one required property:

--   `percentage`: a number for the bar to use as the width
+-   `percentage`: a number for the bar to use as the amount filled in (it is assigned to a width property)

 Example component use: